festusmaithyakcau/alx-low_level_programming/README.md

 # Low-Level Programming - Data Structures, Algorithms, Linux/Unix System Programming

-This repository contains programs written for the low-level programming and algorithm track at Holberton School.
-In these projects, which  occurred throughout the duration of the Year 1 curriculum, I learned about data structures, algorithms, and other low-level programming concepts while working in the C language.
-The specific list of projects contained follows:
+This repository contains programs written for the low-level programming and algorithm track at ALX School.
+In these projects, which  occurred throughout the duration of the one year intense engineering curriculum, I learned about data structures, algorithms, and other low-level programming concepts while working with the C language.
+The specific list of projects contained is as follows:

 * [0x00.
 C - Hello, World](./0x00-hello_world)
 * [0x01.
 C - Variables, if, else, while](./0x01-variables_if_else_while)